 How to Serve Crock Pot Pulled Pork

-Whether you serve your slow cooker pulled pork plain, tossed in BBQ sauce, or otherwise, you’ve got plenty of fun meal options that you can explore!
+Whether you serve your slow cooker pulled pork plain, tossed in BBQ sauce, or otherwise, there are plenty of fun meal options to explore!

 - Add to scrambled eggs